 © Jovana Šulić

 Maribor is a gorgeous, second-largest city in Slovenia (after Ljubljana), and the European Capital of Culture for 2012.
-Maribor is a quite small city with delightful Old Town nestled along the Drava river, with narrow cobbled streets and cool cafes where you can hang out.
-This beautiful riverside city is very rich in history, gorgeous architecture and natural surroundings.
+Maribor is a quite small city with a delightful Old Town nestled along the Drava river, with narrow cobbled streets and cool cafes where you can hang out.
+This beautiful riverside city is very rich in history, gorgeous architecture, and natural surroundings.
 Also, wine production is very popular here, and you must visit the old wine house, where you’ll see the oldest grapevine in the world.
 This wine house is set in Maribor’s oldest quarter and the best example of cultural heritage is Lent.
-Here, you’ll also find the Water Tower, the Judgement Tower, Maribor Cathedral, Old City Hall and the Plague Column.
+Here, you’ll also find the Water Tower, the Judgement Tower, Maribor Cathedral, Old City Hall, and the Plague Column.
 Maribor is a city with the largest summer music festival in Slovenia – Lent festival, with many famous headliners in the past, such as James Brown and Stereo MC.

 © Tanja Kosanović

 Sibiu is one of the most idyllic and picturesque cities that you’ll ever visit, and it is located in Transylvania, Romania.
 It is one of the most important cultural cities in Romania and that’s why it was named the European Capital of Culture for 2007.
 The city is so rich in cultural and historical heritage, you will love exploring the narrow, cobbled streets of its Old Town.
-You must explore its upper town with amazing historical sites, and the lower town with colourful houses.
-Sibiu is the perfect destination for any cultural traveller – it’s full of art galleries and weird museums such as the Pharmacy Museum and Museum of Hunting, and many gorgeous churches with towers that give the amazing views over the city.
-Also, Sibiu has a few amazing festivals worth visiting – the Sibiu Jazz Fest, the Este Film Fest and the Classics for Pleasure festival.
+You must explore its upper town with amazing historical sites, and the lower town with colorful houses.
+Sibiu is the perfect destination for any cultural traveler – it’s full of art galleries and weird museums such as the Pharmacy Museum and Museum of Hunting, and many gorgeous churches with towers that give the amazing views over the city.
+Also, Sibiu has a few amazing festivals worth visiting – the Sibiu Jazz Fest, the Este Film Fest, and the Classics for Pleasure festival.
 In case you visit in winter, you will not be disappointed with its Christmas market, trust us.